What was the nomination process Previously?

-From 1989 to 2014, the ACC Board of Directors (BOD) consisted of 8 elected members comprising an “Executive Committee,” as well as regional section representatives, for a total of approximately 35 board members.
+From 1989 to 2014, the ACC Board of Directors (BOD) consisted of eight elected members comprising an “Executive Committee,” as well as regional section representatives, for a total of approximately 35 board members.
 The Nomination Committee proposed an individual to each elected board position separate and independent from the section representative portion of the wider board.
-The names of those nominees were published in The Gazette, at which time members had an opportunity to submit other candidates.
+The names of those nominees were published in the ACC's member magazine, the Gazette, at which time members had an opportunity to submit other candidates.
 No alternative candidate was ever put forward.
 During this period, in every instance, the Nomination Committee’s nominee was acclaimed to the position.
 The process worked well.
 The Club was admirably served during this period.

 Why are some of the candidates presented identified as ‘recommended’?